lennardong/posts/reinforcement_learning_bandits.md

 # Efficient Uncertainty Quantification in RL Exploration with Bandit Algorithms
 _Preface: This documents my introduction to bandit algorithms in the context of RL.
 Posting for my clarity, future reference and for others who may benefit._

+_Note: All diagrams are my own.
+Feel free to reproduce with attribution._

 ## Problem: Learning to make efficient decisions

 Imagine you're planning your day.
 Should you grab an umbrella?
 What's for lunch?
 What are your goals this year?
 Decision-making happens at multiple scales - and this happens as well in RL.